wso2/docs-open-banking/en/docs/learn/ciba-auth-weblink-flow.md

 value = "**"
 ```

+## Custom CIBA Extension points.

-- Adding sample redirect endpoint.
+- Adding CIBA redirect endpoint.
     - After successful authorisation user should be redirected to a page which displays the user to return back to originating device (Ex: PoS device).
-    - Download the `ciba.jsp` file available <a href="../../assets/attachments/ciba.jsp" download> here </a>.
+    - Refer to the sample display page `ciba.jsp` file available <a href="../../assets/attachments/ciba.jsp" download> here </a>.
     - Copy this file to `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint` location.

+- **CIBA WebLink Authenticator Extension Interface**
-- **CIBA Web Link Authenticator** contains below methods to override in-order for customisations.
+      - This interface contains below methods for override in-order for customisations.

-    - `generateWebAuthLink()` - Can be used to generate customised auth webLink URLs.
+             `generateWebAuthLink()` - Can be used to generate customised auth webLink URLs.
-    - `getAuthenticatedUsers()` - Can be used to customise identifying the users based on the login_hint parameter.
+             `getAuthenticatedUsers()` - Can be used to customise identifying the users based on the login_hint parameter.

+      - Accelerator default uses `com.wso2.openbanking.accelerator.consent.extensions.ciba.authenticator.weblink.CIBAWebLinkAuthenticatorExtensionImpl` for the CIBA weblink auth flow.
+      - To apply the customizations, Please update the `authenticator_extension` configuration in the `[open_banking.identity.ciba.auth_web_link]` section of the IS deployment.toml.

+- **CIBA Notification Provider**
-- **SMSNotificationProvider** contains below methods to override in-order for customisations.
+      - This interface contains below methods to override in-order for customisations.

-    - `setHeaders()` - Can be used to set custom headers in SMS service request.
+             `setHeaders()` - Can be used to set custom headers in SMS service request.
-    - `getPayload()` - Can use to send custom payload via an SMS.
+             `getPayload()` - Can use to send custom payload via an SMS or to customise the SMS service request.

+      - Accelerator default uses `com.wso2.openbanking.accelerator.consent.extensions.ciba.authenticator.weblink.notification.provider.SMSNotificationProvider` to send the SMS notification.
+      - To apply the customisations, Please update the `notification_provider` configuration in the `[open_banking.identity.ciba.auth_web_link]` section of the IS deployment.toml

-### Multi auth user flows.
+## Multi auth user flows.

 For example of multi authorisation flow, we can think joint account scenario where all the users need to approve the consent.
 Below steps are mainly involved for multi auth user flows,